 Join our national CFR network

 The Copyright First Responders (CFR) program trains librarians, archivists, museum staff, and other cultural institutional employees in an immersive-style program emphasizing practical copyright law.
-Once through the training, all participants join a national CFR system designed to provide support community-building, peer-to-peer networking, and current awareness on cutting edge copyright issues.
+Once through the training, all participants join a national CFR system designed to provide support for community-building, peer-to-peer networking, and current awareness of cutting-edge copyright issues.

 The CFR system has spread beyond its origins at Harvard Library to reach libraries, archives, and cultural institutions in Alaska, Arizona, California, Colorado, Massachusetts, Oregon, Rhode Island, and Washington

-Write us about informing and empowering your community about their special role in copyright law, bust copyright myths in your community, and allow greater understanding of decision making in this ever changing digital world!
+Write to us about informing and empowering your community about their special role in copyright law, busting copyright myths in your community, and allowing greater understanding of decision-making in this ever-changing digital world!